exercism/javascript/concepts/for-loops/about.md

 ## Break, Continue and Labels

 Inside a loop body you can use the `break` keyword to stop the execution of the loop entirely.
-In contrast to this, the keyword `continue` only stops the execution of the current iteration and continues with the next one.
+In contrast, the keyword `continue` only stops the execution of the current iteration and continues with the next one.

 When working with nested loops, `break` and `continue` always apply to the innermost loop by default.
 You can use labels to change that behavior.